 • Fruit and Fruit juice – good for you and easy to digest, they are full of vitamin C, a natural antioxidant

-• Walk – Fresh air, sunshine and a little light cardiovascular exercise increases oxygenation and metabolism rate
+• Walk – Fresh air, sunshine and a little light cardiovascular exercise increase oxygenation and metabolism rate

-• Rest – Just taking it easy will help your system to use all of its resources to recovery as fast as possible
+• Rest – Just taking it easy will help your system to use all of its resources to recover as fast as possible

 *NEVER drink more alcohol (the proverbial “hair of the dog that bit you”), additional drinking will only enhance the existing toxicity of the alcohol consumed during the previous bout and may increase the likelihood of even further drinking.

 Finally, there are certain foods and drinks that naturally combat some of the ill effects of a hangover.
 Water has already been mentioned, but it isn’t the only good option.
 Some light eating is suggested.
 Nothing spicy or fried.
 Keeping the body well nourished during this process is generally considered a good idea.
 Avoiding dairy is recommended.

 • Toast / Crackers – Any dry bread product is ideal if you experiencing heavy nausea.
 Just make sure to avoid anything too salty or moist.
 The goal is to increase your sugar levels without upsetting your stomach.
 Dry toast may be dull, but you should be able to keep it down.

 • Soups and Bouillon – This is another example of bland food that helps restore some of the nutrients your body lost while battling the alcohol in your system (especially if you vomited at any point).
 Drink the soup slowly, without any other ingredients, preferably while eating dry toast at the same time.
 It will return lost potassium and sodium to your body.

 • Fresh Fruits and Vegetables – These types of food are always a good idea, especially during this time of purifying and healing.
 Alcohol robs the body of much of its nutritional requirements, so fresh fruits and vegetables can help restore the its natural balance.